Juglone

-Juglone, also called 5-hydroxy-1,4-naphthalenedione (IUPAC) is a phenolic organic compound with the molecular formula C_{10}H_{6}O_{3}.
+Juglone, also called 5-hydroxy-1,4-naphthalenedione (IUPAC) or 5-hydroxy-1,4-napthoquinone is a phenolic organic compound with the molecular formula C_{10}H_{6}O_{3}.
 In the food industry, juglone is also known as C.I.
 Natural Brown 7 and C.I.
 75500.
 It is insoluble in benzene but soluble in dioxane, from which it crystallizes as yellow needles.
 It is an isomer of lawsone, which is the active dye compound in the henna leaf.

 Juglone occurs naturally in the leaves, roots, husks, fruit (the epicarp), and bark of plants in the Juglandaceae family, particularly the black walnut (Juglans nigra), and is toxic or growth-stunting to many types of plants.
 It is sometimes used as an herbicide, as a dye for cloth and inks, and as a coloring agent for foods and cosmetics.

 History

 The allelopathic effects of walnut trees on other plants were observed as far back as the 1st century CE.
 Juglone itself was first isolated from black walnut in 1856, and was identified as the compound responsible for its allelopathic effects in 1881.

 In 1921, a study observed that tomato plants near black walnut trees exhibited wilted leaves, suggesting an adverse interaction.
 In 1926, instances of apple tree damage caused by both Juglans nigra and Juglans cinerea (butternut) trees were reported in northern Virginia.
 Certain apple tree varieties displayed varying levels of resistance to walnut toxicity.

 In 1926, it was observed that walnut trees in alfalfa fields resulted in crop death, while grass remained unaffected.
 Subsequent experiments indicated that the toxic compound within walnut trees exhibited limited solubility in water, implying that the compound underwent chemical changes upon leaving the tree.
 It was only in 1928 that the phytotoxic nature of the compound was identified for other plant species.

 The scientific community faced controversy when the harmful effects of walnut trees on certain crops and trees were initially reported, following claims that the trees damaging apple trees in northern Virginia were not walnut trees at all.

 In 1942 it was demonstrated that tomato and alfalfa germination and seedling growth were inhibited by contact with pieces of walnut roots, providing additional scientific evidence of juglone's phytotoxicity.

 Juglone was used medicinally in America during the early 1900s, prescribed for the treatment of various skin diseases.